nccgroup/sobelow/README.md

 of your application.
 You can edit this file directly to make changes.

+You can also run the command without any options:

+    $ mix sobelow --save-config

+when you first start out using this package - the generated configuration file will be populated with the default values for each option.
+(This helps in quickly incorporating this package into a pre-existing codebase.)

 Now if you want to run Sobelow with the saved configuration, you can run Sobelow with the `--config` flag.